6 Of the Best Hiking Trails in Northern California

 Photo by @_nickandrew_ via Instagram.

-If you’re looking to spend a weekend in the Bay Area and want to get in some fun bouldering, head to Vacaville.
-The Nut Tree Boulders are easily accessible from either Highway 80 or the 505, and you’ll find more than 50 problems in the easy to moderate range.
+If you’re looking to spend a weekend in the Bay Area and want to get in some rock climbing or bouldering, head to Vacaville.
+The Nut Tree Boulders are easily accessible from either Highway 80 or the 505 and you’ll find more than 50 problems in the easy to moderate range.
 The rock here is basalt, which means the good holds are really good, but there can also be some loose stuff in there.
-It also means you can’t climb here after it rains or the holds could break.
+It also means you can’t climb here after it rains, or the holds could break.

-The Nut Tree Boulders are not as busy as other climbing areas, and are split into three sections: Boxcar Woody Boulders, Hillcrest Boulders, and Woodcrest Boulders.
+The Nut Tree Boulders are less busy than climbing gyms or other climbing areas and are split into three sections: Boxcar Woody Boulders, Hillcrest Boulders, and Woodcrest Boulders.
 The Boxcar Woody Boulders are a popular after-work spot because there is no approach - they are right next to the road.
 The Hillcrest Boulders are a little more spread out, but have the most problems, as well as the area classics.
 The hardest problem in Vacaville is found at Hillcrest (Scott’s Traverse, V9).
 The Woodcrest Boulders are more concentrated and is the most popular area in the Nut Boulders.
 It’s easy to run a circuit on the problems in this area and there’s also a short approach.

 The area is still being developed, but most problems fall within V0-V5.
 The majority of the boulders are around 10-20 feet, but there’s the occasional 30-foot climb if you like exciting highballs.
 The best time to come is in the winter and on cooler spring or fall days.

 There are no parking fees and there are several parking areas for the Browns Valley Open Space, so just look for the signs.
 For the Boxcar Woody Boulders, park along the road or near the church.
-You can get to the Hillcrest Boulders from Boxcar Woody or from Hillcrest Circle.
+You can get to the Hillcrest Boulders from Boxcar Woody (please walk from designated parking area on Vaca Valley Parkway).
 The Woodcrest Boulders are off Woodcrest Drive, and you’ll park on the street next to a gate with a barbed wire fence behind it.

 There are also cattle in the area (vaca does mean “cow” after all), and you shouldn’t approach them.
 Because of the animals in the area, be extra diligent about packing out whatever you take in.